Jamie Pittman

-Jamie Michael Pittman (born 18 July 1981 in Brisbane, Queensland) is a professional Australian indigenous boxer in the middleweight division.
-He represented his nation Australia at the 2004 Summer Olympics finishing his amateur career with an incredible record of 187 fights 150 wins 37 losses, before turning himself into pro by the following year.
-From then on, Pittman held a record of twenty-five bouts throughout his professional career (twenty-two victories, eleven knockouts, and three losses).
+Jamie Michael Pittman (born 18 July 1981) is a professional Australian indigenous boxer in the middleweight division.

+Representing Australia at the 2004 Summer Olympics, he finished his amateur career with 150 wins 37 losses from 187 fights before turning pro the following year, after which he held a record of twenty-five bouts throughout his professional career (22 victories, 11 knockouts and three losses).

+In November 2021, Pittman was appointed as Boxing Australia's National Coach.

+In April 2024, Pittman was found by National Sports Tribunal to have committed a large number of offences relating to sexual misconduct involving female fighters between 16 July 2023 and 26 October 2023 which Pittman admitted to and apologised for.
+Consequently, he withdrew from the 2024 Olympic Games and also stood down from the Australian Olympic Committee's Indigenous Advisory Committee.

 Amateur career

 Pittman started boxing as a form of rehabilitation at the age of ten, when he fell through the window that left him with 72 stitches in his arm.
-Since then, he trained most his sporting career for the Newcastle PCYC in Newcastle, New South Wales, and later selected to be the member of the boxing team under the Australian Institute of Sport in Canberra.
+Since then, he trained most of his sporting career for the Newcastle PCYC in Newcastle, New South Wales, and was later selected to be a member of the boxing team under the Australian Institute of Sport in Canberra.
 Pittman sought his official bid to compete for the host nation at the 2000 Summer Olympics in Sydney, but the match was called off during the AIBA Oceania Qualification Tournament, because of a controversial decision.
-According to him, he got a cut under his eye, in which doctors presumed that it was counted as a punch from the opponent.
+According to him, he got a cut under his eye, which doctors presumed that was counted as a punch from the opponent.

 Pittman represented Australia at the 2002 Commonwealth Games.
-In his first bout, he defeated Hassan Mraba Mzonge of Tanzania, but lost his quarterfinal contest to Jean Pascal of Canada.
+In his first bout, he defeated Hassan Mraba Mzonge of Tanzania but lost his quarterfinal contest to Jean Pascal of Canada.

 Pittman won 3 fights in 3 days to Win the gold medal at the 2003 Commonwealth Championships, beating Eamonn_OKane from Northern Ireland in the final.

 Pittman then qualified for the men's middleweight division (75 kg) at the 2004 Summer Olympics in Athens.
-Having trained eight years for his Olympic debut in Sydney and missed out, he bounced back to guarantee a spot on the Australian boxing team after finishing first from the AIBA Oceania Qualification Tournament in Tonga.
+Having trained eight years for his Olympic debut in Sydney and missed out, he bounced back to guarantee a spot on the Australian boxing team after finishing first in the AIBA Oceania Qualification Tournament in Tonga.
 Pittman suffered a contentious one-point defeat to Germany's Lukas Wilaschek with a tough 24–23 decision in his opening match.